 - The following sanctions may be imposed upon groups or organizations:

 - Loss of selected rights and privileges for a specified period of time.

 - Deactivation.
 Loss of all privileges, including University recognition, for a specified period of time.

-- In each case in which a Student Conduct Board determines that a student and/or group or organization has violated the Student Code, the sanction(s) shall be determined and imposed by the Assistant Dean of Student Life or his/her designee.
-In cases in which persons other than, or in addition to, the Assistant Dean of Student Life, has been authorized to serve as the Student Conduct Board, the recommendation of the Student Conduct Board shall be considered by the Assistant Dean of Student Life in determining and imposing sanctions.
-The Assistant Dean of Student Life is not limited to sanctions recommended by members of the Student Conduct Board.
-Following the Student Conduct Board Hearing, the Student Conduct Board and the Assistant Dean of Student Life shall advise the Accused Student, group and/or organization (and a complaining student who believes s/he was the victim of another student’s conduct) in writing of its determination and of the sanction(s) imposed, if any.
+- In each case in which a Student Conduct Board determines that a student and/or group or organization has violated the Student Code, the sanction(s) shall be determined and imposed by the Associate Dean of Student Life or his/her designee.
+In cases in which persons other than, or in addition to, the Associate Dean of Student Life, has been authorized to serve as the Student Conduct Board, the recommendation of the Student Conduct Board shall be considered by the Associate Dean of Student Life in determining and imposing sanctions.
+The Associate Dean of Student Life is not limited to sanctions recommended by members of the Student Conduct Board.
+Following the Student Conduct Board Hearing, the Student Conduct Board and the Associate Dean of Student Life shall advise the Accused Student, group and/or organization (and a complaining student who believes s/he was the victim of another student’s conduct) in writing of its determination and of the sanction(s) imposed, if any.